 CLEAN AND PREPARE TOMATO SUPPORTS

 Spring is coming!
-One of the most important gardening jobs for March is to get ready for tomato season.
+So one of the most important gardening jobs for March is to get ready for tomato season.

 Check your tomato cages, stakes and supports.
 And then clean and disinfect cages and poles with a diluted bleach solution to prevent disease.
 Bundle stakes together with VELCRO® Brand All Purpose Straps so you can find them when you’re ready to go.